leonl42/MLinPractice/Documentation.md

 ### Hashtags and timedeltas <a name="Hashtags and timedeltas"></a>

 An important functionality of Twitter are hashtags.
-By mentioning a hashtag with the prefix "#" in your tweet, it will be associated with all other tweets that have this hashtag.
-In addition to that, users can search for specific hashtags and look at all these associated tweets.
+Users can search for specific hashtags and look at all tweets which have used this hashtag.
 This makes hashtags a good way of finding relevant tweets.

 To convert the hashtags into a feature, I count the frequency of each hashtag, take the 100 most frequent and use one hot encoding to determine if a tweet uses one of these hashtags.
 I am using this many hashtags, because I want the dimensionality reduction method to choose the best features, and